dragonflydb/documentation/docs/command-reference/sorted-sets/zadd.md

 - `key`: The key of the sorted set.
 - `NX`: Only add the member if it does not already exist.
 - `XX`: Only update the member's score if it already exists.
+- `LT`: Only update existing elements if the new score is **less than** the current score.
+This flag doesn't prevent adding new elements.
+- `GT`: Only update existing elements if the new score is **greater than** the current score.
+This flag doesn't prevent adding new elements.
 - `CH`: Return the number of elements changed (not just added).
 - `INCR`: Increment the score of the member instead of setting it.
 - `score`: The numeric value associated with the member.
 - `member`: The string representing the member to be added to the sorted set.

+Note that the `GT`, `LT` and `NX` options are mutually exclusive.

 ## Return Values

 - By default, `ZADD` returns the number of members added to the sorted set (excluding members whose score was updated).
 - If used with the `CH` option, `ZADD` returns the number of elements added or updated.
+- If used with the `INCR` option, `ZADD` returns the updated score of the member after incrementing.
+- If an error occurs, `ZADD` returns an error message.

 ## Code Examples